Volkswagen Golf R Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of VW Golf R models for sale.
 If you're looking for the older version, you'll need our Volkswagen Golf R (2014-2020) review.

 If maximum smiles-per-mile and a hardcore, raw driving experience is the number one criteria from your hot hatchback, the VW Golf R might not be your bag.
-Certainly, you'll find the more focused (and compromised) Honda Civic Type R and Renault Megane R.S will provide more thrills.
+Certainly, you'll find the more focused (and compromised) Honda Civic Type R and the lively Ford Focus ST will provide more thrills.

-There's only one engine and gearbox choice with the latest Golf R - barely anybody bought the old model with a manual gearbox, so Volkswagen saw no need to invest in offering it again.
+There's only one engine and gearbox choice with the latest Golf R – barely anybody bought the old model with a manual gearbox, so Volkswagen saw no need to invest in offering it again.
 It's a DSG gearbox only, which means this is an easy car to live with.
-There's also the slight power boost in the Golf R 20 Years Edition, but it comes at a cost.
+Since 2024, all versions get the same power output, including the special Black Edition model.

 There is a choice to make between the regular R hatchback and the VW Golf R estate.
 It depends on your needs: the hatchback is smaller, cheaper and easier to park, but the estate offers a bigger boot and (to our eyes at least) is a little bit cooler.
 You may well disagree...

-It's pretty clear where the Volkswagen Golf R is aimed at - it's fighting squarely against the premium German trio of the Audi S3, BMW M135i and Mercedes-AMG A35.
-It doesn't quite have the image of those cars, but counters with more power.
+It's pretty clear where the Volkswagen Golf R is aimed at – it's fighting squarely against the premium German trio of the Audi S3, BMW M2 and Mercedes-AMG A45 S. It doesn't quite have the image of those cars, but counters with more power.

 Hot hatch buyers will also want to check out the related Cupra Leon, which in estate form is available with similar power and four-wheel drive, too.
-There's also the Skoda Octavia vRS, which is less powerful but cheaper and more practical, as well as front-wheel drive hot hatchbacks like the Hyundai i30 N and Ford Focus ST
+There's also the Skoda Octavia vRS, which is less powerful but cheaper and more practical, as well as front-wheel drive hot hatchbacks like the Ford Focus ST. Sadly one of our favourites, the Hyundai i30 N, is no longer on sale, though for around £5,000 more than a Golf R, the Honda Civic Type R is one of the best-ever hot hatchbacks.

 Comfort and design: Volkswagen Golf R interior